rajdeepmondaldotcom/pmcgrab/README.md

 **_Evaluated on 7,500 PMC papers used in a disease-specific knowledge-graph pipeline._**

 At \$50 /hour, hand-parsing 100 papers burns **\$1,000+**.
-PMCGrab does the same job for \$0—within minutes—so you can focus on _using_ the information instead of extracting it.
+PMCGrab does the same job for \$0-within minutes-so you can focus on _using_ the information instead of extracting it.

 ---